rippy1849/AIFSG_Trigger_Warning/README.md

 # AIFSG_Trigger_Warning
 A ML based Chrome Extension to help filter sensitive content.
+By Andrew Rippy, Klaijan Sinteppadon, and Olivia Xu.
+Project for Carnegie Mellon Univeristy - AI For Social Good, 17737, taught by Fei Fang, Spring 2023.

 ## Basic Usage
 In order to use this plugin, there are two main components.